philtc/koda-javelin/README.md

 # koda-javelin
-Files for making Javelin embedded steno work on the Koda keyboard
+Files for making the amazing work of [jtlim](https://github.com/jthlim) for Javelin embedded stenography work on the Koda keyboard.

 The [Koda keyboard](https://github.com/larrbo/odd-rocket/tree/master/koda) is designed by larrbo and released under Creative Commons BY-NC-SA 4.0 License.
 To make this work with Javelin, I replaced the promicro with a compatible RP2040 with 16M of storage.

-This repository contains the Javelin file if you want to compile the firmware yourself, and the compiled firmware.
+This repository contains the keyboard header file if you want to compile the firmware yourself, and the compiled firmware.

+After setting up your development environment, place the koda.h file into the javelin-steno-rp2040 folder.

+build with
+> cmake .. -D JAVELIN_BOARD=koda